 By Ryan Vlastelica

-NEW YORK, July 15 U.S. stocks slipped on
+NEW YORK, July 15 U.S. stocks closed mostly

-Bond prices fell slightly and gold was lower as Fed Chair
+Bond prices were flat but gold fell as comments by Fed Chair

-Janet Yellen's comments suggested interest rate hikes could come
+Janet Yellen suggested that interest rates hikes could come

 sooner than anticipated if the labor market continued to

 Separately, oil prices tumbled amid rising supply from